Delay-Phase Precoding for Wideband THz Massive MIMO: Introduction

 However, the methods of \cite{Ref:SubWideHy2017,Ref:WideMIMOHy2018,Ref:WideCode2016,Ref:WideCode2019} are not valid for wideband THz massive MIMO systems.
-Due to the much wider bandwidth of THz signals and much larger number of antennas to be used, beams at different subcarriers will split into totally separated physical directions.
+Due to the much wider bandwidth of THz signals and the much larger number of antennas to be used, beams at different subcarriers will split into totally separated physical directions.
 This effect, called \emph{beam split} in this paper, which is a key difference between mmWave and THz massive MIMO systems, brings a new fundamental challenge for THz communications.
-Specifically, unlike the situation under the beam squint effect where the beams can still cover the user across the entire bandwidth, the beams generated by frequency-independent PSs can only be aligned with the target user over a small portion of all subcarriers around the central frequency due to beam split effect.
-This indicates that only the beams around the central frequency can achieve high array gain, while the beams at most other subcarriers suffer from a serious array gain loss.
+Specifically, unlike the situation under the beam squint effect where the beams can still cover the user across the entire bandwidth, the beams generated by frequency-independent PSs can only be aligned with the target user over a small portion of all subcarriers around the central frequency due to the beam split effect.
+This indicates that only the beams around the central frequency can achieve high array gain, while the beams at other subcarriers suffer from a serious array gain loss.
 Therefore, the beam split effect will result in a severe achievable rate degradation, and counteract the achievable rate gain benefiting from the bandwidth increase in THz massive MIMO systems.
-To our best knowledge, the beam split effect has not been investigated in THz massive MIMO systems, and there are no existing solutions to this fundamental challenge.
+Using true-time-delayers to generate frequency-dependent phase shifts is a solution to solve the beam split.
+For example, deploying one true-time-delayer to control each antenna element can realize wideband beamforming \cite{Ref:TTD2008,Ref:TTD2019} and beam training \cite{Ref:TTDTrain2020}.
+In order to reduce the required range of time delays, a hybrid true-time-delayer architecture was proposed in \cite{Ref:HybridTTD2021} for fast beam training, where the time delays were realized separately by analog time-delayers with the equal number of antennas and a small number of digital time-delayers.
+However, since delayers with the equal number of antennas are utilized, the existing works \cite{Ref:TTD2008,Ref:TTD2019,Ref:TTDTrain2020,Ref:HybridTTD2021} may bring high power consumption due to the large number of antennas, especially for precoding where multiple data streams are transmitted.
+On the other hand, these true-time-delayers based architectures \cite{Ref:TTD2008,Ref:TTD2019,Ref:TTDTrain2020,Ref:HybridTTD2021} mainly consider beamformer design with a single data stream, while the precoding design with multiple data streams has not been considered.
+In conclusion, to our best knowledge, the beam split effect has not been characterized and investigated in THz massive MIMO systems, and there are no practical solutions for precoding design to overcome this fundamental challenge.